cactool/cactool/docs/advanced-configuration.rst

     - The port the server should host itself on

   * - signup-code
-    - String or :code:`false`
+    - String
     - The code needed to create an account on the cactool instance.
-If :code:`false`, no signup code is required
+If empty, no signup code is required

   * - upload-limit
     - Integer